 What should I eat and drink during labour?

 Giving birth to a tiny human requires a lot of energy.
 Planning what to eat and drink before, during and after labour is a bit like what you would do when planning to run a marathon!
-That is why pregnancy nutrition plan is an important element to consider, you probably wouldn’t start a marathon without having put a little bit of thought about the food and drinks your body needs.
-Therefore, it is a good idea to think about what you are going to eat and drink before, during and after the event, and the same goes with labour.
+That is why pregnancy nutrition plan is an important element to consider.
+You probably wouldn’t start a marathon without having put a little bit of thought about the food and drinks your body needs.
+Therefore, it is a good idea to think about what you are going to eat and drink before, during and after labour.
 To allow your body to do its thing, it needs adequate fuel and fluids.
-Without appropriate nutrition and enough fluids you can quickly run into a state of exhaustion and suffer from things like headaches, extreme fatigue and nausea.
+Without appropriate nutrition and enough fluids you can quickly run into a state of exhaustion.
+This might lead to a headache, extreme fatigue or nausea.

-It is best to be prepared and consider what types of food and drinks you may want to be available to you, at home and in your hospital bag (or wherever you are planning to have your baby).
-If you are planning a hospital birth, you can’t rely on the canteen or shop being open or being provided with a hospital meal as babies have a habit of arriving in the middle of the night when little food is on offer.
+It is best to be prepared and consider what types of food and drinks you may want to be available to you.
+This is for home and in for your hospital bag (or wherever you are planning to have your baby).
+If you are planning a hospital birth, don’t rely on the canteen or shop being open.
+You may not get a hospital meal for a few hours either.
+Babies have a habit of arriving in the middle of the night when little food is on offer!